Alexis McCalla

 Program: Molecular Microbiology and Microbial Pathogenesis

-Current advisor: Rotating in the lab of Mario F. Feldman, PhD
+Current advisor: Mario F. Feldman, PhD

 Undergraduate university: University of Oklahoma